adobe/NLP-Cube/README.md

 # NLP-Cube

-NLP-Cube is an opensource Natural Language Processing Framework with support for languages which are included in the [UD Treebanks](http://universaldependencies.org/) (list of all available languages below).
+NLP-Cube is an open-source Natural Language Processing Framework with support for languages that are included in the [UD Treebanks](http://universaldependencies.org/) (list of all available languages below).
 Use NLP-Cube if you need:
 * Sentence segmentation
 * Tokenization
 * POS Tagging (both language independent (UPOSes) and language dependent (XPOSes and ATTRs))
 * Lemmatization
 * Dependency parsing

-Example input: **"This is a test."**, output is:
+Example input: **"This is a test."**, the output is:
 ```
 1       This    this    PRON    DT      Number=Sing|PronType=Dem        4       nsubj   _
 2       is      be      AUX     VBZ     Mood=Ind|Number=Sing|Person=3|Tense=Pres|VerbForm=Fin   4       cop     _